bhoomikamakhya1/bhoomikamakhya1/README.md

 - 👋 Hi, I’m @bhoomikamakhya1
 - 👀 I’m interested in building mobile applications
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Go lang.
-- 💞️ I’m looking to collaborate on open source flutter or c# projects
+- 💞️ I’m looking to collaborate on open source flutter or go lang projects
 - 📫 How to reach me kamakhyabhoomi@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I like to learn new languages when i am sad